Michael J. Vergare, MD

 Throughout the year, residents and faculty share in a number of social activities.

 Weekly Peer Meeting Residents meet weekly for one hour to discuss mutual concerns among themselves and with faculty.
 In addition, Department news, updates and information is shared.
-Each week, one class will spend part of the hour meeting with the Program Director to discuss issues specific to that class.
+Each week, one class will spend part of the hour meeting with the Program Director (Dr. Certa) to discuss issues specific to that class.
+Weeks with all classes together.

-Movie Nights Hosted by Dr. Michael Vergare, Chair of the Department of Psychiatry & Human Behavior, residents gather twice a year to view and discuss a film.
+Movie Nights Hosted by Dr. Salman Akhtar, of the Department of Psychiatry & Human Behavior, residents gather twice a year to view and discuss a film.
 The faculty selects each film with the goal of stimulating social, psychological, and other conversation in an open forum.
 Recent movie night examples include “Antoine Fisher” (which prompted discussion about how to create a therapeutic relationship with patients); and “Identify” (which sparked lively conversation about dissociative symptoms and disorders).
+"Good Will Hunting," "Ordinary People"

 Resident Retreat The Department sponsors an annual two-day Retreat for residents in pleasant and relaxed surroundings.
 Planned by the residents, its purpose is to provide time for team-building exercises, review of the year’s individual growth, and a comprehensive review of the program by residents, based on their reflection and discussions during the Retreat.
 A written report with resident recommendations is submitted to the Residency Director at the conclusion of the Retreat.
 During this two-day period clinical coverage is provided by faculty members.